2012

 The decor was modern Italian style architecture and decorations.
 The place was pretty busy and full of families, birthday celebrations, and many other large parties.
-Our last visit was in March 2012.
-Il Forniao is one of those restaurants where you really need to order the right item.
+Our last visit was in Summer 2018.
+Il Forniao is one of those restaurants where you really need to order the right item, otherwise you’ll end up disappointed.
+Unfortunately on our last visit, service had fallen way off.

 Il Fornaio Menu pics:

 Yes, the bread is real good.
-Various kinds and olive oil and vinegar for dipping.
-On our visit in 2012, we only received two different types of bread.
+(At least most of the time) Various kinds and olive oil and vinegar for dipping.
+By 2018, it was 2 types and they were getting stale!

-Mojito was not very tall but better than average.
+Mojito was not very tall but at least better than average.
+Needed to ask for more simple syrup.

 Linguine Mare Chiaro ($19.95) Thin flat pasta with clams, mussels, prawns and scallops; seasoned with tomatoes, crushed red pepper, garlic and trebbiano wine was very good.
 Pasta well cooked.
-Ingredients were fresh.
+Ingredients were freshly made including the pasta.
 Dish could have been hotter though.

 Pasta alla Castellana Rigatoni pasta tossed with pork tenderloin, bacon, shiitake mushrooms, Parmigiano, brandy, cream and fresh thyme ($17.99) was an excellent pasta with a not too creamy sauce and lots of meat and mushrooms.
 They definitely know how to make pasta here.
 Two week special during Trentino Festival.